magento/knowledge-base/src/troubleshooting/general/checking-deployment-log-if-the-cloud-ui-shows-log-snipped-error.md

 ## Issue

-When trying to view deployment log, Cloud UI shows *log snipped because it was too long* message.
+When trying to view deployment log, Cloud UI shows the message: *log snipped because it was too long.*

 Steps to reproduce: